Grab is introducing authorization holds to verify consumers’ payment methods. Here’s what you need to know.

 Safety is a huge part of Grab’s DNA.
 In fact, one reason we started was to provide safer rides for passengers.
-We also look at safety in other forms – including the security of our customers’ payment methods.
+We also look at safety in other forms – including the security of our consumers’ payment methods.

 Grab passengers can pay for rides with their credit or debit cards via GrabPay.
 To ensure our payment methods are secure, we’re introducing payment authorizations this month.
 Here’s what you need to know: